-It was been created by Change For Animals Foundation, Jakarta Animal Aid Network (JAAN), Animal Friends Jogja (AFJ) and Humane Society International (HSI) based on our commitment to work together to tackle the dog meat trade in Indonesia.
+It was created by Change For Animals Foundation, Jakarta Animal Aid Network (JAAN), Animal Friends Jogja (AFJ) and Humane Society International (HSI), and subsequently welcomed Animals Asia and FOUR PAWS International to our coalition, based on our shared commitment to work together to tackle the dog meat trade in Indonesia.

 In Indonesia and around the word, there is already a growing opposition to the dog meat trade.
 The “Dog Meat-Free Indonesia” campaign will continue to raise the profile of this issue and work to strengthen and enforce laws that will end the trade.

 “I didn’t know the magnitude, literally millions of dogs are slaughtered for food in Indonesia every year.
 It has to be condemned, and we have to stop it.
 Now that you know, please help us help them, thank you.”

 “Right now, tens of thousands of dogs are suffering in ways I can hardly imagine.
 Please support us for our cause, for a dog meat-free Indonesia.”

 “Indonesia’s dog meat trade is responsible for the unimaginable suffering of millions of dogs each year, and I stand side-by-side with the Dog Meat Free Indonesia coalition, and those groups and individuals working tirelessly every day, in calling for an end to the cruel and dangerous dog meat trade.

 Together, we will reach our ultimate goal – and dream – of ensuring all dogs are protected from the brutality and cruelty inherent in the trade, and are afforded the respect and protection from cruelty they so desperately need and deserve”